Boron: Nitrides

 The boron-nitrides follow the pattern of avoiding B-B and N-N bonds; only B-N bonding is observed generally.
 The boron nitrides exhibit structures analogous to various allotropes of carbon, including graphite, diamond, and nanotubes.
 This similarity reflects the fact that B and N have eight valence electrons as does a pair of carbon atoms.
 In cubic boron nitride (tradename Borazon), boron and nitrogen atoms are tetrahedral, just like carbon in diamond.
 Cubic boron nitride, among other applications, is used as an abrasive, as its hardness is comparable with that of diamond.
 Hexagonal boron nitride (h-BN) is the BN analogue of graphite, consisting of sheets of alternating B and N atoms.
 These sheets stack with boron and nitrogen in registry between the sheets.
-Graphite and h-BN have very different properties, although both are lubricants, as these planes slip past each other easily.
+Graphite and h-BN have markedly different properties, although both are lubricants, as these planes slip past each other easily.
 However, h-BN is a relatively poor electrical and thermal conductor in the planar directions.
 Molecular analogues of boron nitrides are represented by borazine, (BH)_{3}(NH)_{3}.

 Carbides

 Unit cell of B_{4}C. The green sphere and icosahedra consist of boron atoms, and black spheres are carbon atoms.

 Boron carbide is a ceramic material.
-It is obtained by carbothermal reduction of B_{2}O_{3}in an electric furnace:
+It is obtained by carbothermal reduction of B_{2}O_{3} in an electric furnace: